LethalCompanyModding/UnityDebuggerAssistant/README.md

 - Listens for Harmony or MonoMod Patches
 - Outputs a list of all plugins that modify a specific method when an Exception is thrown targeting that method
+- Includes useful symbols for debugging such as:
+  - Defining Assembly Name for the throwing method
+  - PluginInfo GUID, Name and Version for Assemblies that contain bepinex plugins

 ## How Does This Help Me?